|

 Several years ago,

-my brother spotted a Sunfish hull in the trash and loaded it on his pickup truck.
-He lives next to a lake
+my brother Tim spotted a Sunfish hull in the trash and loaded it on his pickup truck.
+He lives next to a lake,

-The Sunfish spent another year on the beach until I asked about it.
+on shore where it spent another year until I asked about it.
 Tim said, "You can have it!
 I'll even

 deliver it!"